Perfect Prime Rib Recipe

 Marbling, or intramuscular fat, lends flavor and tenderness to beef.
 The more marbling, the more tender the cut of beef.

 Marbling also affects the grade of the beef.
 The grade of most prime rib available at grocers is USDA Choice Grade.
 This is the second-best grade with a large degree of marbling.
 USDA Prime Grade is the beef with the heaviest marbling.
-However, the prime grade is not common to find, many times requiring a special order, and is substantially more expensive.
+However, the prime grade is not common to find, sometimes requiring a special order, and is substantially more expensive.

 How to Roast the Perfect Prime Rib